aksonov/react-native-router-flux/README.md

 - Use route "schemas" to define common property for some screens.
 For example some screens are "modal" (i.e. have animation from bottom and have Cancel/Close nav button), so you could define group for them to avoid any code repeatition.
 - Use popup with Flux actions (see Error popup within Example project)
 - Hide nav bar for some screens easily
+- Use tab bars for some screens with Flux actions (see demo)

 ## Example
 ![demo-2](https://cloud.githubusercontent.com/assets/1321329/9466261/de64558e-4b33-11e5-8ada-0fcd49442769.gif)